-The exclusion of legal services and accounting services exists if the services are provided by a person licensed to provide those services.
-For the exclusion of financial-planning services, however, there are additional requirements, enumerated in subparagraph (C)(ii)-(iv).
-There are several kinds of financial-planning services, including investment advice, estate planning, etc. Those services are excluded from the definition only if the administrator, by rule, determines that the suppliers of those services are subject to the requirements specified in subparagraph (C).
-Thus the administrator must determine that the financial-planning profession has in place a bona fide, reasonable system of professional responsibility, discipline, and continuing education.
+The exclusion exists if the services are provided by a person licensed to provide those services.
+For the exclusion of financial-planning services, however, there are additional requirements, enumerated in paragraph (C)(i)(II) through (IV).
+There are several kinds of financial-planning services, including investment advice, estate planning, etc. Those services are excluded from the definition only if the administrator, by rule, determines that the supplier of those services is subject to the requirements specified in paragraph (C).
+Thus the administrator must determine that the particular branch of the financial-planning profession has in place a bona fide, reasonable system of professional responsibility, discipline, and continuing education.

-11. Paragraph (11) (good faith): The term appears in section 15, which imposes on providers the obligation to "act in good faith in all matters under this Act."
+- 11. Paragraph (12) (good faith): The term appears in section 15, which imposes on providers the obligation to "act in good faith in all matters under this Act."
 The definition is relevant, then, under every section that governs the conduct of providers.
-In addition, the term is used in several provisions governing remedies (sections 33(e), 34(a), and 35(f)).

-12. Paragraph (12) (person): The definition encompasses for-profit, not-for-profit, and tax-exempt entities.
+In addition, the term is used in several provisions governing remedies (sections 33(e), 34(a), and 35(f)). - 12.
+Paragraph (13) (lead generator): The term has an expansive meaning, encompassing any person that channels potential customers to a provider, whether or not the person is compensated for its services.
+Section 31 prohibits lead generators from engaging in unfair, unconscionable, or deceptive conduct.
+Section 28(a)(8) bolsters the prohibition against deception by prohibiting a provider from compensating a lead generator if the lead generator compensates its employees based on the number of individuals the employee refers. - 13.
+Paragraph (14) (person): The definition encompasses for-profit, not-for-profit, and tax-exempt entities.
 A "public corporation" is a corporation that is authorized to exercise governmental functions.
-It is not a "publicly traded" corporation.

-13. Paragraph (13) (plan): The definition of "plan" encompasses both what creditcounseling agencies typically call "debt management plans" and what debt-settlement companies typically call "programs."
+It is not a "publicly traded" corporation. - 14.
+Paragraph (15) (plan): The definition of "plan" encompasses both what credit-counseling agencies typically call "debt management plans" and what debt-settlement companies typically call "programs."
 The operative provisions of the Act thus use the term "plan" to apply to both types of providers.
 To be a plan, the program or strategy need not encompass all the debts of the individual.
 E.g., debt-management plans by traditional credit-counseling agencies have not typically included secured debt or debts owed utilities.
 No provision of this Act requires that a provider deal with all the creditors of an individual to whom it provides debt-management services.